If you’re using Python or TypeScript, see Transcribe an audio file.

 Use the

-parameter.
+upload_urlreturned by the AssemblyAI API to create a JSON payload containing theaudio_urlparameter.
 We delete uploaded files from our servers either after the transcription has completed, or 24 hours after you uploaded the file.
-After the file has been deleted, the correspondingupload_url
+After the file has been deleted, the correspondingupload_urlis no longer valid. -

 5